jhumphry/ukraildata_etl/README.md

       --password PASSWORD   PostgreSQL user password
       --host HOST           PostgreSQL host (if using TCP/IP) --port PORT           PostgreSQL port (if required)
+      --no-sync-commit      Disable synchronous commits
+      --work-mem WORK_MEM   Size of working memory in MB --maintenance-work-mem MAINTENANCE_WORK_MEM
+                            Size of maintenance working memory in MB

 Options are available to skip certain types of data contained within the .zip file.
 The `MCA` file takes the great majority of the processing time, so is likely to be worth skipping if some other part of the data is more interesting.
+The `--no-sync-commit` option temporarily disables synchronous commits and so can give a speed boost.
+The `--work-mem` and `--maintenance-work-mem` options temporarily increase the amount of working memory that the PostgreSQL server uses.

 ### `schemagen_ttis.py`